mshick/add-pr-comment-proxy/README.md

 **Requirements**

 - A [personal access token](https://github.com/settings/tokens) with the `repo:public_repos` scope if you're using this to support a public repo.
 Your use-case might require other scopes.
-- A secure string to use as a webook secret

 **Run on Cloud Run**